-• Service Connections - Metro service connects to a wide range of other transportation services in King County, including bus, rail, ferry, and air travel hubs.
+Service Connections - Metro service connects to a wide range of other transportation services in King County, including bus, rail, ferry, and air travel hubs.
 Metro provides intermodal connections with Sound Transit Link light rail and Sounder commuter rail service, Amtrak rail service, Washington State Ferries, Kitsap Transit ferries, and Seattle-Tacoma International Airport.
 Metro also connects with other bus services including Sound Transit, Community Transit, Pierce Transit, and intercity bus service.

-Metro Programs: Transportation Demand Management, Equity and Social Justice, and Partnerships Metro offers many programs, products, and services to area employers, other organizations, and individuals to make transit accessible and affordable.
+Metro Programs: Transportation Demand Management, Equity and Social Justice, and Partnerships

+Metro offers many programs, products, and services to area employers, other organizations, and individuals to make transit accessible and affordable.
 These programs are designed to encourage behavior change to reduce reliance on single occupancy vehicle trips, vehicle miles traveled (VMT), and environmental impacts.
 Major Metro programs include:

 - ORCA Business Partnerships Employers can contract with Metro to provide ORCA cards as subsidized passes for their employees to access public transportation services, including bus, commuter rail, Link light rail, streetcar, ferry, water taxi, Vanpool/Vanshare, and guaranteed ride home services.
 Employers can select a comprehensive program or a flexible package to suit their needs.
 Currently, Metro's ORCA Business Passport and ORCA Business Choice programs have more than 1,600 participating employers. - ORCA LIFT ORCA LIFT provides a discounted transit fare of \$1.00 per trip for residents who earn less than 200 percent of the federal poverty level and are between 19 and 64 years of age.
 At the end of 2021 there were 40,128 valid ORCA LIFT cards.
-Additional information on ORCA LIFT can be found online.28 - Human services bus tickets Metro subsidizes bus tickets annually for eligible human services agencies to purchase and distribute to the people they serve.
+Additional information on ORCA LIFT can be found online. - Human services bus tickets Metro subsidizes bus tickets annually for eligible human services agencies to purchase and distribute to the people they serve.
 Metro subsidizes 90 percent of the cost of the tickets, for a total annual subsidy of \$4 million.
 Human services agencies apply to participate in the program.
 During 2021, the 165 selected agencies distributed more than 983,500 tickets to people in need (human services ticket sales were lower in 2021 due to the COVID-19 pandemic).
-More information on human service agency tickets is available online.29 - Commuter vans (Vanpool/Vanshare) The Metro Vanpool program groups five or more commuters to share a ride to work, using a Metro-supplied van.
+More information on human service agency tickets is available online. - Commuter vans (Vanpool/Vanshare) The Metro Vanpool program groups five or more commuters to share a ride to work, using a Metro-supplied van.
 Vanshare is for shorter trips, intended to bridge the gap between public transportation (bus, train, water taxi, or ferry) and a final destination; groups of five or more commuters share the ride to or from a public transit link or transit hub.
-Metro provides the van and rider support services, maintenance, insurance, fuel, tires, and training for a per-rider monthly fee.
-More information on commuter vans is available online.30 - Community Access Transportation Program The Community Access Transportation Program expands mobility options for people with disabilities, people aged 62 years and older, and low-income populations by developing partnerships with community agencies and jurisdictions in King County.
-Metro provides vehicles and/or operating funds to assist community agencies in setting up their own transportation services.
+Metro provides the van and rider support services,

-27 See additional special and custom bus service information at kingcounty.gov/en/dept/metro/rider-tools/local-sports (accessed September 25, 2023).
+&lt;sup>28 See additional King County passenger ferry service information at kingcounty.gov/depts/transportation/water-taxi (accessed September 25, 2023).

-28 See additional ORCA LIFT information at kingcounty.gov/en/dept/metro/fares-and-payment/discounted-fares/orca-lift (accessed September 25, 2023).
+&lt;sup>29 See additional ORCA LIFT information at kingcounty.gov/en/dept/metro/fares-and-payment/discounted-fares/orca-lift (accessed September 25, 2023).

-29 See additional human service agency ticket information at kingcounty.gov/depts/community-human-services/housing/services/housing/bus-ticket-program (accessed September 25, 2023).
+&lt;sup>30 See additional human service agency ticket information at kingcounty.gov/depts/community-human-services/housing/services/homeless-housing/bus-ticket-program (accessed September 25, 2023).